 A: International Students should follow the step-by-step instructions listed on our HOW TO APPLY page to fill out their application for Champlain College.

 A: Champlain College offers three application deadlines.
 The deadline for Regular Decision is January 15.
-The deadline for Early Decision is November 1 or December 15.
+The deadline for Early Decision is November 15.
 Early Decision is a binding decision.
 For more information on the Early Decision program click here.
 We will consider applications after these deadlines on a case by case basis.
 We encourage you to apply as early as possible to allow ample time for the visa process.

 A: The SAT or ACT, while not required for admission to all programs, is strongly recommended for all applicants in order to maximize your scholarship consideration.
 If SAT / ACT are not readily available in your country, this requirement may be waived if you have earned high marks in relevant high school subjects.
 Our SAT code is 3291, ACT code: 4298

 For students whose native language is not English proof of English proficiency is required.
 There are multiple ways to satisfy this requirement.
 Please have an official test score report sent to Champlain College in order to be considered for direct admission to the undergraduate program at Champlain.
 Our TOEFL code is 3291.

 Important Note: The College reserves the right to request that an international student take a test to determine the student's level of English proficiency even if the student has submitted the required documentation to waive English proficiency listed above

 A: No, International students must maintain full-time enrollment in accordance with U.S. immigration law.
 A full time student must be registered for a minimum of 12 credits a semester.

 A: Yes, Champlain College does offer merit based scholarships to international students.
 Scholarships range from $1,000USD to $10,000USD a year.
 These scholarships are renewable all four years.
 Transfer international students will also qualify for the above scholarships.